 What’s the difference?
 Is one more important than the other?
 All the gyms are packed with active trainers in January, so fewer and fewer people show up each following month.
 Although these gym-goers have lofty goals at the start of the year, they lack the focus and intention to stay on course.

 Goals are the results that you need.
 It results from something you’ve put together based on your thought process.
-On the other hand, intentions are more or less the energy that you put in at the very start of something.
-So it’s not quite like motivation, but your overall willingness to do something is your overall willingness.
+On the other hand, intentions are more or less the energy you put in at the start of something.
+So it’s not quite like motivation, but your overall willingness to do something is your willingness.

 I’m not alone in saying we’ve all been through a lot in the past two years.
 Hats off to you for surviving, but now it’s time to move forward with a plan.
 Goals and intentions are the perfect catalysts to jumpstart your personal growth.